Therapy / Editorial

 The Editorial / The Teaching

 I've been editing books privately for twenty-five years.
 Many of those manuscripts are now books in libraries and stores across Canada.

 I work in the same three genres that I write in, literary fiction, nonfiction and poetry.
 Judy Rebick's beautiful new book Heroes in My Head had its first edit from me as its brilliant author went from activist to literary memoirist under my tutelage at the Humber School for Writers.
 I also work with clients privately.
 If you are looking for a tough, responsive, compassionate editor, please get in touch with me.

 I teach the MFA masters seminar in Creative Nonfiction for the University of Guelph, too, though you need to be enrolled in the MFA program to take the course.

-This winter I will teach several small private WriteLife Seminars.
-Please let me know if you are interested in joining one of them.
-I can also design workshops to suit the needs of any small group, involving WriteLife work or more basic creative writing tutorial.
+This fall-winter (2019/2020) I will teach several small private WriteLife Seminars.
+Please let me know if you are interested in joining one of them or inviting me to work with a small group in your community.

 Contact me at email@example.com